 What is going to happen next, and when.

-When Max planes can return to service, and a definite date is set, Southwest will add the now long-awaited additional routes to their Hawaii schedule.
-The big question is when could that happen.
-We aren’t hearing anything conclusive, and the earliest possible time frame being thrown around recently is fall 2019.
-Until that return to service occurs, we do expect to see more Hawaii flights announced by Southwest in rapid order.
+When Max planes can return to service, and a definite date is set, Southwest may adjust their Hawaii schedule, and add additional routes.
+The big question is when that could happen.
+We aren’t hearing anything more conclusive that what is stated above.
+Thus the earliest possible time frame being thrown around recently is fall 2019.
+We’d say perhaps November.
+That is because it may take Southwest up to a month to get the Max planes serviced and re-integrated into their schedule.

 Importance of Max planes to Hawaii flights.

 Max planes are the future fleet for Southwest Hawaii flights.
-While the company is only certified for and uses Boeing 737-800 aircraft for Hawaii, it has always been their intention to convert Hawaii service to the new fleet when feasible.
+While the company is only certified for and uses Boeing 737-800 aircraft for Hawaii at this time, it has always been their intention to convert Hawaii service to the new fleet when feasible.
+Other airlines will use Max planes as well, including Alaska Airlines.

 Cheap flights to Hawaii are still to be found.

-Remember that the incredible airfares we saw with the introduction of Southwest Hawaii flights are just on hold “temporarily.”
-There are still, however, other deals to be found.
-Watch for more great deals as soon as this week, for summer and fall travel.
+Remember that the incredible airfares we have seen repeatedly with the introduction of Southwest Hawaii flights are just on hold again “temporarily.”
+There are still, however, other sales to be found.
+Watch for more Hawaii deals soon.
 Stay tuned.